stronnag/mwptools/docs/manual/docs/index.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and architecture agnostic.
-The suite is developed on Arch Linux and is also tested on Debian (Trixie / Sid), Alpine (Edge), Fedora (current)  and FreeBSD (current release).
+The suite is developed on Arch Linux and is also tested on Debian (Trixie / Sid), Fedora (current) , Void and FreeBSD (current release).
 Being able to satisfy the required dependencies is more important than the actual distro / OS / platform. mwptools also runs on proprietary OS such as MacOS and Windows.

 ## Build and installation